 The school also ensures that students participate in national and international testing programmes, including TIMMS, PISA and IBT (for Arabic).
 Results are utilised to support curriculum developments ensuring that students are provided with the skills required for success in any type of external testing.

 The campus is situated on a pleasant and inviting 12-acre site, located in a prestigious and well-developed residential area, and offers good facilities.
 Buildings are low-rise and set in green spaces with large playing fields, many shade trees and covered walkways.

 EIS Jumeirah, evidently having listened to the comments of parents and in order to be able to expand, opened a new addition to its Primary school in 2017.
+This is a very modern building which offers light and outstanding learning areas.
 The facilities include a library, two dedicated computer labs, two sports halls, a playground, grass field, sports facilities and a swimming pool.
 The new facilities and new classrooms were purpose-built with Early and Primary Years children in mind with excellent access to the large outdoor play space, interactive whiteboards and tablets in each classroom.

 Despite these improvements, however, the 2017-18 KHDA inspection report noted that although the Primary school is housed in a very good modern facility, "the Foundation Stage classrooms are limited in size for the number of children".